freshie/bedrock-cross-partition-inferencing/README.md

 **This solution bridges that gap securely**, enabling access to cutting-edge models like Claude 4.1, Nova Premier, and Llama 4 while maintaining compliance.

+## 🏗️ **What This Repository Demonstrates**

+This repository serves as a **comprehensive reference architecture** showcasing three distinct approaches to cross-partition AI inference.
+Rather than being a single solution, it's designed to demonstrate multiple connectivity patterns that organizations can evaluate and implement based on their specific requirements.

+**Repository Purpose:**
+- 📚 **Reference Implementation**: Complete, working examples of each architectural approach
+- 🔬 **Comparative Analysis**: Side-by-side evaluation of security, performance, and complexity trade-offs
+- 🛠️ **Production-Ready Code**: Fully functional implementations, not just conceptual diagrams
+- 📖 **Best Practices Guide**: Documented patterns for cross-partition connectivity

-## 🏗️ **Architecture Overview: Three Implementation Options**
+## 🏗️ **Three Architectural Options Demonstrated**

-This solution provides three architectural approaches, allowing organizations to choose based on their security requirements, performance needs, and implementation timeline.

-### 🚀 **Current Implementation: Option 1 - Over the Internet (v1.1.0)**

-*This is the MVP approach currently implemented in this repository*
+Each approach addresses different organizational needs, security postures, and implementation timelines:

+### 🚀 **Option 1: Internet-Based Connectivity (Currently Implemented)**

+*Fastest path to cross-partition AI access - ideal for rapid prototyping and initial validation*

 ![Cross-Partition Inference Architecture - Over Internet](docs/images/cross-partition-inference-architecture-over-internet.drawio.png)